Drama Therapy for Cancer Patients

-One of the biggest reasons that cancer patients may benefit from drama therapy is to see improvements in mental health.
-Cancer may be a physical illness, but it has a big impact on mental and emotional health, triggering depression, anxiety, and other negative emotions.
-Most cancer patients particularly struggle with the loss of power or control over their bodies and health.
-Drama therapy can help to restore that sense of control because patients are active participants in their own healing.
+Drama therapy can boost the mental health of cancer patients.
+Cancer may be a physical illness, but it has a huge impact on mental and emotional health, often triggering depression, fear, and anxiety.
+Most cancer patients struggle with the loss of power or control over their bodies and health.
+Drama therapy can help restore that sense of control, allowing patients to become more active participants in their own healing.

-It is typical for cancer patients to experience both pain and anxiety, but having higher anxiety levels is also linked with more physical pain.
-Drama therapy has been proven to be able to address and improve both.
-Studies have shown that anxiety is significantly reduced in participants in drama therapy as compared to control groups.
+It is typical for cancer patients to experience both pain and anxiety.
+Also, there is a link between anxiety and increased pain levels.
+Drama therapy has proven to improve both.
+Research reveals that anxiety is significantly reduced in drama therapy participants when compared to control groups.

-Drama therapy is good for overall emotional wellness.
-It is a technique that allows patients to express difficult emotions in ways that are easier to approach, that are indirect.
-This can be powerful for emotional wellness and healing and is often easier than talking directly about emotions and personal challenges and can act as a gateway to more open expression.
+Drama therapy is also good for overall emotional wellness.
+It lets patients express difficult emotions in indirect ways that are easier to approach.
+This can be powerful for emotional wellness and healing and is often easier than talking directly about emotions and personal challenges.

 Theater as Therapeutic Play

-Therapy is often approached as something very serious, but drama therapy can be playful and fun, which may provide participants with benefits they won’t get from standard therapy.
-While drama therapy can be very serious, there is room for play, which has been proven to help even adults be more flexible in their thinking, connect better with other people, and experience overall greater quality of life.
+Therapy is often approached as something very serious.
+However, drama therapy can be playful and fun, providing participants with benefits they won’t get from standard therapy.
+In drama therapy sessions, there is often room for play, which has been proven to help individuals be more flexible in their thinking.
+Play also helps people connect with one another and enjoy life more.

 Reducing Stress before Procedures

-Drama therapy may be a useful tool in helping patients become psychologically prepared for treatments and procedures, especially those that are frightening or cause stress, like surgery.
-A study of children with cancer split participants into two groups: those who went through drama therapy before a procedure, and those who did not.
+Drama therapy may help patients psychologically prepare for treatments and procedures, especially those that are frightening or stressful.
+A study of children with cancer split participants into two groups.
+The first group included patients who participated in drama therapy.
+The second group was comprised of individuals who did not.
 The children who participated in drama therapy had lower blood pressure, heart rate, and other indicators of fear or stress before their cancer procedures.

-While this study was conducted with children, there is every reason to believe it can be extrapolated to adults undergoing surgery or other therapies for mesothelioma.
-Fear and anxiety before a procedure may be reduced or eliminated by using specific drama therapy to help the patient be more prepared psychologically for what is about to happen.
+While this study was conducted with children, there is reason to believe it can be extrapolated to adults undergoing surgery or other therapies.
+Specific drama therapy may reduce fear and anxiety, helping the patient psychologically prepare for what is about to happen.

 Drama Therapy in Support Groups

-Social support is a powerful tool for wellness for anyone, but for patients living with or recovering from cancer support groups can be especially important.
-Simply sitting with a group of people who know what you are going through is helpful, but some researchers have added drama therapy to cancer support groups to find out how it can make the groups even more productive.
+Social support is a powerful tool for wellness.
+However, patients living with or recovering from cancer support can seriously benefit from a support group.
+Simply sitting with a group of people who know what you are going through is helpful.
+Some researchers have added drama therapy to cancer support groups, making them even more productive.

 Drama therapy is a great tool for people living with mesothelioma and other types of cancer.
-As long as you find a trained and experienced drama therapist, you are likely to have a positive experience.
-You can expect to find a safe way to express your feelings, to be distracted from your pain, to engage with other people, to learn healthy ways to cope with having cancer, and to experience a number of other benefits.
+It is important to find a trained and experienced drama therapist to ensure a positive experience.
+You can expect to find a safe way to express your feelings, be distracted from your pain, and engage with others.
+Drama therapy can also teach healthy ways to cope with your cancer, as well as a number of other benefits.